|Dr. Debra Hendrickson

 Dr. Hendrickson joined Northern Nevada Pediatrics in July 2007 and was board certified in October 2007.
 She has published academic papers on pneumococcal conjugate vaccine and on a rare inherited liver disease that causes bleeding problems in affected children.
 She is an Associate Clinical Professor at the University of Nevada School of Medicine.

-Dr. Hendrickson is currently writing a book about the impact of intensifying natural disasters and rising global temperatures on children's health.
-It is scheduled to be published by Simon & Schuster in 2019.
+Dr. Hendrickson is currently writing a book about the impact of climate change on children's health.
+It will be published by Simon & Schuster.

-Dr. Hendrickson's oldest son, Sam, lives in Los Angeles; her daughter, Rachel, is an English teacher in Japan; and her youngest son, Ben, is a student at UW in Seattle.
+Dr. Hendrickson's oldest son, Sam, lives in Los Angeles; her daughter, Rachel, is a translator in Japan; and her youngest son, Ben, is a journalist and teacher in Seattle.